- Customers & Developers

 2.3.
 Usage Data.
 Argyle may collect Usage Data and use it to operate, improve and support the Platform and for other lawful business purposes, including benchmarking and reports.
 However, Argyle will not disclose Usage Data externally unless it is (a) de-identified so that it does not identify Customer (including its Affiliates or Authorized Contractors), End Users, Consumers, or any other individual or entity and (b) aggregated with data across other customers.

 2.4.
 Data Protection Addendum; Mutual Compliance with Law.
 The parties will comply with the Data Protection Addendum, available at argyle.com/legal/customers-and-developers/dpa (“DPA”), which is incorporated into this Agreement by this reference.
-Without limiting the generality of the preceding sentence, each party will implement and maintain the Security Measures set forth in the DPA (“Security Measures”) and each party will be independently and separately responsible for obtaining and maintaining its right to Process Consumer Data, as set forth in the DPA.
+Without limiting the generality of the preceding sentence, each party will implement and maintain the Security Measures set forth in the DPA (“Security Measures”) and each party will be independently and separately responsible for obtaining and maintaining all necessary notices and consents to Process Consumer Data, as set forth in the DPA.
 Without limiting the foregoing, each party will comply with all Laws when exercising their rights or performing their obligations under the Agreement, including Applicable Data Protection Law (as defined in the DPA) when Processing Personal Data in connection with the Agreement.